 There are three Graduate Teaching Assistantships designated for the trumpet studio.
 Two perform in the award-winning Graduate Brass Quintet and the other serves as a studio assistant.
-Teaching assistants will help teach non-major trumpet students, hold office hours, provide sectionals, and give extra help with lesson materials, which allows them the opportunity to grow as pedagogues.
+Teaching assistants will help teach non-major trumpet students, hold office hours, provide sectionals and give extra help with lesson materials, which allows them the opportunity to grow as pedagogues.
 All TAs play in major ensembles without exception.

-- Bachelor of Music in Performance (BM) is a highly intensive approach to performance with the goal of attaining an advanced degree or to be gainfully employed as a performer and/or teacher at the college level.
+- Bachelor of Music in performance (BM) is a highly intensive approach to performance with the goal of attaining an advanced degree or to be gainfully employed as a performer and/or teacher at the college level.

-- Bachelor of Music in Education (BME) is a program with a strong emphasis on performance, as proficiency on your instrument is a key element for teaching others how to perform.
+- Bachelor of Music Education (BME) is a program with a strong emphasis on performance, as proficiency on your instrument is a key element for teaching others how to perform.
 This program also explores music education and pedagogy in great depth with the goal to be gainfully employed as a secondary educator.

 There are also four degrees offered at the graduate level at the University of Colorado Boulder.

-- Master of Music in Trumpet Performance (MM) is a highly intensive approach to performance with the goal of attaining an advanced degree or to be gainfully employed as a performer and/or teacher at the college level.
+- Master of Music in trumpet performance (MM) is a highly intensive approach to performance with the goal of attaining an advanced degree or to be gainfully employed as a performer and/or teacher at the college level.

-- Master of Music in Trumpet Performance and Pedagogy (MM) is almost identical to the MM in performance with the exception of different course requirements.
+- Master of Music in trumpet performance and pedagogy (MM) is almost identical to the MM in performance with the exception of different course requirements.
 This degree is for those interested in an intense approach to performance as well as a pedagogical background to offer a broader range of career options.

-Ryan Gardner is the Associate Professor of Trumpet at the University of Colorado Boulder.
-Originally from Santa Monica, California, Gardner received his Bachelor of Music from the Eastman School of Music with highest distinction, his Master of Music from Rice University—Shepherd School of Music, and his Doctor of Musical Arts from the Manhattan School of Music.
+Associate Professor of Trumpet Ryan Gardner is originally from Santa Monica, California.
+He earned a Bachelor of Music from the Eastman School of Music with highest distinction, a Master of Music from Rice University—Shepherd School of Music and a Doctor of Musical Arts from the Manhattan School of Music.
 While in New York, he worked with former principal trumpeter of the Metropolitan Opera Orchestra, Mark Gould, and the former second trumpet player of the New York Philharmonic, Vincent Penzarella.
-Gardner’s thesis is based on Penzarella’s pedagogical techniques and philosophies, which include innovative ideas on breathing, air usage, and brass playing, as well as performance psychology.
+Gardner’s thesis is based on Penzarella’s pedagogical techniques and philosophies, which include innovative ideas on breathing, air usage and brass playing, as well as performance psychology.
 MORE